liquity/dev/README.md

 ## Running Tests

-Run all tests with `npx buidler test`, or run a specific test with `npx buidler test ./test/contractTest.js`
+Run all tests with `npx hardhat test`, or run a specific test with `npx hardhat test ./test/contractTest.js`

-Tests are run against the Buidler EVM.
+Tests are run against the Hardhat EVM.

 ## System Quantities - Units and Representation